First-principles calculation of electronic and topological properties of low-dimensional tellurium: Introduction

 \section{Introduction}

-Tellurium (Te), a rare, silvery metalloid, is found in small quantities in Earth crust and seawater.
-Its unique physical and chemical properties have aroused considerable interest, especially as a semiconductor with promising technological applications.
-Belonging to Group 16 (chalcogens) and with an electron configuration of [Kr] 4d$^{10}$5s$^{2}$5p$^{4}$, tellurium exhibits distinct crystalline and electronic behaviors such as non-trivial topology\,\cite{Medina-Cruz2020,zhang2019evidenceweylfermionselemental}.
+Tellurium (Te) is a rare, silvery metalloid found only in trace quantities in Earth’s crust and seawater.
+Despite its scarcity, Te has attracted increasing attention owing to its distinctive physical and chemical properties, particularly as a semiconductor with emerging technological relevance.
+As a group-16 chalcogen, Te exhibits remarkable crystalline and electronic characteristics, including non-trivial topological behavior driven by strong spin–orbit coupling (SOC).\cite{Medina-Cruz2020,zhang2019evidenceweylfermionselemental}

-In its most stable 3D trigonal phase, Te forms one-dimensional helical chains of atoms aligned along the c-axis.
-These chiral, non-centrosymmetric helices with the strong spin-orbit coupling (SOC), results in non-trivial topological phenomena.
-Trigonal tellurium behaves as a narrow-gap semiconductor with Weyl nodes within its bulk electronic structure, as theoretically predicted~\cite{Hirayama2015,PhysRevB.97.201402,PhysRevB.103.235421} and experimentally confirmed by angle-resolved photoemission spectroscopy (ARPES)~\cite{zhang2019evidenceweylfermionselemental}.
-The distinct "hedgehog" spin texture in momentum space and the presence of Weyl phonons underscore the crucial role of broken inversion symmetry and SOC in shaping its topological electronic and vibrational properties.
+In its bulk phase, Te crystallizes in a trigonal structure composed of one-dimensional (1D) chiral helical chains aligned along the $c$-axis.
+This non-centrosymmetric motif breaks inversion symmetry and gives rise to a rich landscape of topological phenomena.
+Trigonal tellurium is a narrow-gap semiconductor widely recognized as hosting Weyl nodes in its bulk band structure.\cite{Hirayama2015,PhysRevB.97.201402,PhysRevB.103.235421} The characteristic hedgehog spin texture in momentum space further emphasizes the critical role of inversion-symmetry breaking and SOC in shaping Te electronic topology.\cite{zhang2019evidenceweylfermionselemental}

-Beyond the bulk phase, tellurium exhibits structural versatility in two-dimensional (2D) forms known as tellurene.
-The trigonal $\alpha$-phase (space group P$\bar{3}$m1), and the monoclinic $\beta$-phase (space group P2/m), emerge due to Peierls instabilities linked to Te valence electron configuration.
-Both structures were theoretically predicted \cite{multi}, with $\alpha$-Te later synthesized by \cite{alphon} via PVD on a GaAs substrate, and $\beta$-Te synthesized by \cite{beton} via molecular PVD on a graphene/6H-SiC(0001) substrate.

-More recently the formation of a rectangular-phase tellurene on Ni(111) by first-principles density functional theory (DFT) calculations and molecular beam epitaxy (MBE) and scanning tunneling microscopy (STM)\cite{10.1021/acsami.2c20400}.

-Introducing strong spin-orbit coupling (SOC) leads to a gap opening at the Dirac point, transforming the honeycomb lattice into a 2D topological insulator as a platform for the quantum spin Hall effect (QSHE).
-2D honeycomb-structured film with tellurium, via molecular beam epitaxy which has a gap opening of 160 meV at the Dirac point due to the strong SOC in the honeycomb-structured tellurene and topological edge states of tellurene are detected via scanning tunneling microscopy and spectroscopy\cite{acs.nanolett.4c02171}.

-These 2D phases retain covalent bonding and anisotropic layered structures, featuring thickness-dependent band gaps and high air stability.
-Their reduced dimensionality and symmetry breaking suggest potential for tunable topological phases, making them promising candidates for applications in flexible electronics, optoelectronics, and thermoelectrics.